Color of Change

 Color of Change is a progressive nonprofit civil rights advocacy organization in the United States.
 It was formed in 2005 in the aftermath of Hurricane Katrina in order to use online resources to strengthen the political voice of African Americans.
-Color of Change is a 501(c)(4) advocacy organizing with an affiliated political action committee.
+Color of Change is a 501(c)(4) advocacy organization with an affiliated political action committee.

 History and overview

 Color of Change was co-founded in 2005 by James Rucker and Van Jones to replicate the MoveOn.org email list model among African American Internet users.
 Rucker had previously worked for the MoveOn.org Political Action and MoveOn.org Civic Action while Jones was the founder of the Ella Baker Center for Human Rights.
 Rashad Robinson is the organization's president, having joined the organization in May 2011.

 Color of Change utilizes the Internet, and specifically e-mail, as its main conduit for communicating with its members.
 Web 2.0 developments such as social networking sites also contribute to the organization's strategy.

 In 2015, Color of Change was ranked 6th on Fast Company's list of the 50 Most Innovative Companies in the World.

 Rashad Robinson serves as the organization's president.
 In December 2019 Heather McGhee became chair of the board of directors.